aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

 # ASEA to LZA Upgrade (Preview)

 > DISCLAIMER:  This Preview release is intended for select customers that are working closely with their AWS Account teams to plan and execute the upgrade.
-If you have not engaged direclty with your AWS Account team to plan an ASEA to LZA upgrade, it's not recommended to run this upgrade yet, unless it's in an environment that is for sandbox and experimentation only and that could be rebuilt from scratch if required.
+If you have not engaged directly with your AWS Account team to plan an ASEA to LZA upgrade, it's not recommended to run this upgrade yet, unless it's in an environment that is for sandbox and experimentation only and that could be rebuilt from scratch if required.
 The AWS team will not be able to provide support for any customer that upgrades with this Preview release other than those select customers already working with their account team.
 There are known defects in the upgrade code that could negatively impact your ASEA environment depending on the configuration.
 Select customers will be running this upgrade with assistance from their AWS account teams that understand these defects and confirmed they do not impact the selected customers based on their configuration.
-After a number of select customer upgrades this upgrade solution will be made generally available as part of new ASEA publised version.
-It i also recommended that this upgrade be run in a sandbox/development/test environment first before running against a production environment.
+After a number of select customer upgrades this upgrade solution will be made generally available as part of new ASEA published version.
+It is also recommended that this upgrade be run in a sandbox/development/test environment first before running against a production environment.

 ## Overview

 In order to perform a successful upgrade, there is a sequence of tasks that must be completed before the upgrade can begin.
 The first task is generating the configuration file for the upgrade tool.
 Subsequent tasks check that all ASEA resources currently deployed are in the correct state, update ASEA to the latest version, and remediate any resource drift of deployed ASEA resources using the provided scripts.
-Once the resources are remediated and ASEA is upgraded to the lastest version, customers will then enable a new configuration option in the ASEA configuration file that will instruct the ASEA state machine to prepare the environment for upgrade by removing resources that are only necessary to run the ASEA state machine, and other ASEA specific tasks.
+Once the resources are remediated and ASEA is upgraded to the latest version, customers will then enable a new configuration option in the ASEA configuration file that will instruct the ASEA state machine to prepare the environment for upgrade by removing resources that are only necessary to run the ASEA state machine, and other ASEA specific tasks.
 This will also effectively disable all ASEA CloudFormation custom resources from modifying any of the resources that have been deployed.
 After the final ASEA state machine run, the ASEA installer stack can be removed from the environment to completely disable and remove ASEA.

 Once the installer stack has been removed, the customer will run a script that will create a snapshot of every resource in every account and region that ASEA has deployed, and store that file in Amazon S3 and AWS CodeCommit.
 This snapshot will be used by the Landing Zone Accelerator (LZA) to identify ASEA specific resources that must be modified or referenced in later stages of the upgrade.
 Once the mapping file is generated, the LZA configuration file generation script can also be run.
 This file in conjunction with the snapshot, will be used to create the LZA configuration files during the upgrade.